Seamonsters-2605/CompetitionBot2018/README.md

     deploying code to robot.
 - `fastdeploy.bat` and `fastdeploy.sh`: Deploy code without testing it.
 - `physics.py` and `sim/`: Used for pyfrc robot simulation.
 See `sim/README` for details.

+## How to update the seamonsters library documentation

+The built sphinx documentation is published using GitHub pages on the `gh-pages` branch.
+In `seamonsters/docs`, run `make html` or `.\make.bat html` on that branch and push to update.